warpforge/warpgrapher/README.md

 For Cosmos DB:

 Cosmos DB is an Azure cloud service, so it's already running.
 Or, if you're using a local Cosmos emulator, start the service based on its instructions.
+Note that when setting up the Cosmos database, you must 1) choose Gremlin (graph) API support, and 2) use the string `partitionKey` as the name of the partition key for the database.

 For neo4j: